shea08/shea08.github.io/blog.md

 -Pixelbook instant tethering for mobile hotspots -Maintain my paid Android applications
 -Superior camera
+-Google call screening (won't get used all that often)

 <b> Pixel 3 Switch Cons </b>
 -Glitchy Google software
+-The notch

 * * *

 <b> Galaxy S10 Switch Pros </b>
+-Should have very high specs
+-Its what I know and has been my daily driver for many years -Front faced charging for the new Galaxy Buds seems pretty convenient -Top notch AMOLED screen

 . . .

 <b> Galaxy S10 Switch Cons </b>
+-Galaxy S10 will lock me into the Android environment

 * * *